 The firm formally known as Ernst & Young announced its global revenue yesterday and it was $31.4 billion.
 That’s 6% more than last year’s $29.6 billion, but that’s not stated in the firm’s press release.
-No, the growth EY shares is 7.8% “in local currency terms” because in EY’s better working world, you report numbers that look better, and 7.8% looks better than 6%, even if it’s less useful and not particularly useful.
+No, the growth EY shares is 7.8% “in local currency terms” because in EY’s better working world, you report numbers that look better, and 7.8% looks better than 6%, even if it’s not particularly useful.
 I’ve kvetched about this before, so I’ll spare you the sequel.
 “It’s clear just that businesses need our services,” Mark Weinberger told The Wall Street Journal.
 Cue Ron Swanson.

 In this Grant Thornton press release announcing the acquisition of PwC’s Corner Brook, Newfoundland and Labrador practice, the most Canadian thing ever happened:

 The acquisition strengthens Grant Thornton’s capability of servicing the assurance, tax and advisory needs of private businesses and family-owned enterprises in the western part of the province.
 Clients should expect to see the same friendly faces and experience a great level of service – without interruption.